-Only just over half of UCU members in adult education (51%) indicated that they were never subject to personal harassment at work.
+Fewer than half of UCU members in higher education indicated that they were never subject to personal harassment at work.
 They said there was sometimes friction or anger between colleagues.
-Only 57% of UCU members in this sector stated that they were never subjected to bullying at work.
+Only 52% of UCU members in higher education could say they were never subjected to bullying at work.
 They were fairly evenly divided on the question of whether relationships at work were strained.

-(5) I am subject to personal harassment at work (n=1,079)
+(5) I am subject to personal harassment at work (n=14,537)

-(14) There is friction or anger between colleagues (n=1,089)
+(14) There is friction or anger between colleagues (n=14,667)